EricBrianAnil/smarTangle-auth0/README.md

-# smarTangle Warehouse Management System | Team hackOverflow | Roll For Hacking
+# smarTangle Warehouse Management System | Team hackOverflow | Auth0
 A **Tangle** network based SaaS Warehouse Optimization System for a Food Warehouse that covers tracking of the movement, quality and shelf life of the product and also predicts the requirement of raw materials  based on daily demands for a long period using the **FbProphet** Time Series forecasting model.
 The project consists of a **Django-based web application** as well as a **Flutter based mobile application.**
 ### [Check out the Project demo video here!](https://youtu.be/LEVnECEvn_U)